Culture of Portugal: Literature

 Romanticism and Realism period authors from 19th century including Antero de Quental, Almeida Garrett, Camilo Pessanha, Camilo Castelo Branco, Eça de Queiroz, Alexandre Herculano, Ramalho Ortigão, Júlio Dinis and others.

 Portuguese modernism is found in the works of Fernando Pessoa, José Régio, Miguel Torga, Mário de Sá-Carneiro and others.

 Following the Carnation Revolution in 1974, the Portuguese society, after several decades of repression, regained freedom of speech.

 José Saramago received the Nobel Prize in Literature in 1998.

-Herberto Hélder is a young poet highly considered in Portugal from the recent wave of writers such as Valter Hugo Mãe, José Luís Peixoto, Gonçalo M. Tavares, Jorge Reis-Sá, Maria Antonieta Preto, José Ricardo Pedro and others.
+Herberto Hélder, one of the major Portuguese poets of the second half of the twentieth century, has been an influence, among many others, to the young generation of highly considered Portuguese poets and, to a lesser extend, fiction writers from a recent wave of writers such as Valter Hugo Mãe, José Luís Peixoto, Gonçalo M. Tavares, Jorge Reis-Sá, Maria Antonieta Preto, José Ricardo Pedro and others.

 Music

 Polyphonic music, employing multiple vocal parts in harmony, was developed in the 15th century.
 The Renaissance fostered a rich output of compositions for solo instruments and ensembles as well as for the voice.

 The 1960s started a period of expansion and innovation with pop, rock and jazz introduced and evolving, political song developed, the fado of Lisbon and the Coimbra were revitalized.
 Music from the former colonies occupied an increasingly important place in the capital's musical life and local styles of rap and hip hop emerged.

 The modern revival of academic music was primarily work of Luís de Freitas Branco, and continued by Joly Braga Santos.
 Composers like António Victorino de Almeida, Jorge Peixinho, Miguel Azguime, Pedro Amaral, and João Pedro Oliveira are known internationally.
 Orchestras include the Orquestra Sinfónica Portuguesa and the Gulbenkian Orchestra.
-Oporto has had its own symphony orchestra since 1962, when the Chamber Orchestra was set up by the Gulbenkian Foundation.
+Porto has had its own symphony orchestra since 1962, when the Chamber Orchestra was set up by the Gulbenkian Foundation.
 Lisbon also has a metropolitan orchestra, and the National Theatre of São Carlos in Lisbon, which was built in the late 18th century, has its own orchestra and ballet company.
 Among notable pianists, Maria João Pires has won worldwide acclaim.

 Cultural centres such as the Belém Cultural Centre and the Culturgest, both in Lisbon, have expanded opportunities for major concerts.
 Madredeus is among the most successful popular music groups.
 Singer Dulce Pontes is also widely admired, and Carlos Paredes is considered by many to be Portugal's finest guitarist.
 Folk music and dancing and the traditional fado remain the country's fundamental forms of musical expression.